obestwalter/devpi-cloud-test/README.md

     $ dct create <package name>

-e.g. if you are in `~/home/work` and call `dct create tuxy` a directory `devpi-cloud-test-tuxy` gets created with `dct.ini` prepopulated with the package name.
+e.g. if you are in `~/home/work` and call `dct create tuxy` a directory `devpi-cloud-test-tuxy` is created with the necessary templates and `dct.ini` prepopulated with the package name.
 You could also pass devpi user and index right as part of the call or add them later to `dct.ini`.

 Create a new repo on Github or wherever you push to and add it as origin to the new repository.